Finkch/resume/resume.md

 - Two degrees from the University of British Columbia
     - Bachelor of Science in Physics and in Computer Science
 - Have been on the Dean's List several times
-- An executive on of the Astronomy Club
+- A previous executive of UBCO's Astronomy Club

 ## Experience